HappySonnyDev/SpilmanPayment/README.md

 ## 📋 Project Overview

 This is an innovative decentralized application (DApp) that demonstrates how to implement micropayments in AI conversation scenarios using CKB blockchain's Spilman payment channels.
-Users can create payment channels, chat with AI assistants, and make real-time payments for each data chunk received from AI responses.
+Users can create payment channels, chat with AI assistants, and make real-time payments for each data chunk received from AI responses, showcasing the characteristics of small amounts and high frequency transactions.

 ### Core Features